 It’s ironic that visibility is such a sought=after asset these days – among proletariat, not bourgeoisie – especially in relation to privacy and Mark Zuckerberg’s Adidas slippers.

-Speaking of which, it’s also interesting how utmost rationality and efficacy preached by the new internet bourgeoisie (Brin, Page, Zuckerberg and the likes) seeps through the networks to become the prevailing ideology for proletariat.
-Just like the concept of visibility that replaced privacy because it’s good to do things just for credits, it is also more efficient to work 24 hours a day, to transform one’s life into one’s work.
-The effects on health are negligible because as soon as the component goes out of order, it’s quickly replaced by the new one, thanks to the wireless delivery mechanisms.
+Speaking of which, it’s also interesting how utmost rationality and efficacy preached by the new internet bourgeoisie seeps through the networks to become the prevailing ideology for the proletariat.
+Just like the concept of visibility that replaced privacy because it’s good to do things just for credit, it is also more efficient to work 24 hours a day, to transform one’s life into one’s work.
+The effects on health are negligible because as soon as a component goes out of order, it’s quickly replaced by a new one, thanks to wireless delivery mechanisms.

 If there is anything else to say about proletariat and bourgeoisie it’s that they create each other, just like any other dichotomy.

-And while division of cells is in the origin of life, mutation is in the origin of evolution.
+And while the division of cells is the origin of life, mutation is the origin of evolution.

-Another important question is who actually owns the infrastructure, or whether it can be owned at all.
-And that depends on the type of infrastructure.
+Another important question is who actually owns the infrastructure, or whether it can or should be owned at all.